Buying property in Montevideo?

 Are home prices above the long-term average in Montevideo as of 2026?

-As of early 2026, Montevideo prices sit modestly above their long-term trend in nominal terms, but once you adjust for inflation, real price growth over the past year is nearly flat at 0% to 1%.
+As of early 2026, Montevideo property prices appear moderately above their long-term trend in nominal terms, but the gap narrows significantly once you adjust for inflation and rising construction costs, meaning the "overpricing" is less dramatic than raw numbers suggest.

 What local changes could move prices in Montevideo as of 2026?